xunker/SonyMDRemote/README.md

 remote control.
 Just because the remote control will plug is does not mean it will work.

-Often, basic transport (play, pause, stop, ffwd, rwd) and volume controls will work on any device that support those functions.
-Beyond those basic functions, button behaviour will depend on the remote control and the device being controlled.
-Even basic button compatibility cannot be however; for example, the cassette Walkman does not appear to respond to the remote control for a CD or MD player.
+Often, basic transport (play, pause, stop, ffwd, rwd) and volume controls will work on any device that support those functions within the same device family.
+Beyond those basic functions, button behavior will depend on the remote control and the device being controlled.
+Even basic button compatibility cannot be guaranteed however; for example, the cassette Walkman does not respond to the remote control for a CD or MD player or vice-versa.

-While almost all devices will support being controlled by buttons on the remote control, not all devices will send data to the remote information display (if so equipped).
+While almost all devices will support being controlled by buttons on the appropriate remote control, not all devices will send data to the remote information display (if so equipped).
 This is especially common on Discman/CD-Walkman and Cassette Walkman players.
 If the device in question was not originally available with an LCD remote control, it is likely the device is not designed to send data to one.

-There are also *at least* two different versions of the LCD / Information Display protocol, and remote controls designed for one will generally not work for the other.
+There are also *at least* four different versions of the LCD / Information Display protocol, and remote controls designed for one will generally not work for the other.

 ## File and Directories in this repository